getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 ## Function Names

 There are cases where your code may want to introspect on itself and ask what the name of some function is.
-For instance, you may need to notify some other part of the system what function to invoke at a later time, but you may not be able to just pass around a reference to the function itself.

-If you ask what a function's name is, the answer you get is surprisingly somewhat ambiguous.
+If you ask what a function's name is, the answer is surprisingly somewhat ambiguous.
 Consider:

 ```js
 function daz() {